-We have launched a pilot support scheme for academics returning to work after parental leave, using funding from Research England's Enhancing Research Culture (ERC) Fund, the University has funded a further pilot for financial year 2023/24.
+Following the success of the pilot support scheme for academics returning to work after parental leave, which was funded from Research England's Enhancing Research Culture (ERC) Fund, the University has funded a further pilot for financial year 2023/24.

 We are offering up to £5,000 to help academics returning from all forms of parental leave with the transition back into work.
 If you are an academic who carries out research, this funding is available to support you.
 We want to help mitigate the impact family leave can have on your research.
 The funding is there to enable you to re-establish your research momentum by removing some of the barriers faced when returning to work.